edlabo/edlabo.github.io/index.md

 I am a data specialist working in the natural and environmental sciences.
-I focus on data management and documentation to improve data discoverability and facilitate data sharing and publication, as well as editing and co-authoring accompanying technical reports and papers.
+I focus on data management and documentation to improve data discoverability and facilitate data sharing and publication.
+As part of data publication, I write human and machine-readable metadata records following discipline-specific or widely-recognized standards and co-author technical reports and papers accompanying scientific data.
 I curate, summarize, and QAQC scientific data from a variety of fields, including earth science/geology, geography, ecology, and wildlife biology.
 I also have experience with legacy data rescue to preserve institutional knowledge and transform scientific data from historical, paper, and/or analog formats into useable and accessible open non-proprietary digital data formats.

 ORCID: [0000-0002-2510-9948](https://orcid.org/0000-0002-2510-9948 "ORCID")